uveta/uveta.github.io/source/source/_drafts/azure-solutions-architect-expert-part-2.md

 ### Where to find study materials

 The same can be said for study materials.
 Microsoft documentation and video courses I previously suggested offer more than enough information needed to pass design exam as well.
-Special significance should be paid to [Azure architecture section](https://docs.microsoft.com/en-us/azure/architecture/), containing reference architectures used for different types of deployments.
+Special significance should be paid to [Azure architecture section](https://docs.microsoft.com/en-us/azure/architecture/), containing reference architectures for different types of deployments.
 I suggest studying most commonly used ones and how their individual pieces fit together to achieve desired system requirements.

 ### Availability

 Understanding how Azure datacenters are organized on a global scale is imperative when planning for availability of your deployment.
 Although Microsoft offers generous SLA for all of its services, outages happen, and careful planning can help you mitigate such interruptions.
 Most important topics that are covered by design exam include:

 * Datacenter.
 Basic building block of Azure, consisting of physical devices, storage, power and network connections.